docurev111/Activity3/README.md

 3. **Add Books**: Fill in book title, select author and category, then submit
 4. **Edit/Delete**: Use the buttons next to each book to modify or remove entries

-##  Activity 3: Bookshelf API + UI

-This project fulfills the requirements for Activity 3:
-- Backend with complete CRUD operations for books, authors, and categories
-- Frontend UI for viewing and managing bookshelf records
-- Full API documentation via Swagger

 ---

-Built with  using modern web technologies